-Cisco Unified Communications Sizing Tool
+Cisco Collaboration Sizing Tool

-A web-based tool that assists users with hardware sizing of large or complex Cisco Unified Communications solutions by calculating the call processing requirements for products that have a major impact on performance and scalability.
-With the Cisco Unified Communications Sizing Tool, system engineers with Cisco Unified Communications solution experience or individuals with equivalent abilities can design and model solutions for existing and prospective customers.
+A web-based tool that assists users with hardware sizing of large or complex Cisco Collaboration solutions by calculating the call processing requirements for products that have a major impact on performance and scalability.
+With the Cisco Collaboration Sizing Tool, system engineers with Cisco Collaboration solution experience or individuals with equivalent abilities can design and model solutions for existing and prospective customers.
 The tool requires various types of information to calculate the minimum size and type of devices required for a solution, such as the type and quantity of IP phones, gateways, and media resources.
 For most device types, the tool also requires the average number of call attempts per hour per device during the busy hour (known as busy hour call average or BHCA) and the average utilization time.
 The resulting calculations produced by the tool can be saved, copied, and sent to other users.

-For additional information on design tools such as the Cisco Unified Communications Sizing Tool, as well as other system design topics, see the documentation wiki (DocWiki) at http://docwiki.cisco.com/wiki/Unified\Communications\System\Design.
+For additional information on design topics, see the documentation wiki (DocWiki) at http://docwiki.cisco.com/wiki/Unified_Communications_System_Design